Sun Yat-sen Mausoleum Music Stage: Architectural style

+There is a crescent-shaped lotus pond of 12.67 meters in radius in front of the stage.
+The pond is filled with rainwater and runoffs.
+The pond is designed to attenuate and improve sound qualities.
+Reinforced concrete pergolas of wisteria is on a elevated platform as wings spirit screen.
+Below the stage, there are rest rooms, washrooms, storage, and other facilities.

+In front of the pond is the auditorium to host 3000 listeners.
+The auditorium, sloped towards the stage, is about 56.67 m in radius.
+Three concentric paths equally divide the surrounding auditorium into four bands and five equally-sapced walkways of 2 m radiating from the center further divides each band into 6 sections.
+The walkways has 45 steps--Dr. Sun Yat-sen was 45 when Qing was overthrown.

 On the higher side of the semicircular music stage, there is a pergola of wisteria, 6 m wide and 150 m long.
 Inside and outside of the walkways each has 36 stand columns, 36 flowerpots and 30 stone benches.
-There are rectangular stone benches between flowerpots at the same side under the pergola, which are for the audience to sip tea and rest.
+There are rectangular stone benches between flowerpots under each pergola.
 At the periphery of the pergola there is an arc-shaped moat, with five bridges serving as five passageways of the music stage.
 The wisteria corridor is spread in a semicircle, forming a rhythm of equidistance and beauty of melody.